brianom95/brianom95.github.io/_posts/2023-07-28-irish-munros.md

 Jamie Fennell and I were ready when we got a perfect weather window in July 2023.
 We had both done recent trail marathons (three in three days in his case), and we knew nothing would stop us.
 We targeted one calendar day, meaning we start at the carpark of Lugnaquilla at midnight on Friday, and had to be back at the carpark of Mount Brandon before midnight on Saturday.

 After work we loaded his van with food and water, then at 10:00pm drove to Wicklow.
 There was a nervous anticipation while we sat at the start, waiting for midnight.
 Outside was a howling wind and a jet black night.
 We had warm clothes in our running vests, and head torches on while counting down the final seconds.
-Let's go!
+Time to go!

 Most of the first climb was surprisingly calm and nice.
 The wet sections were bad as always but we trudged through, and had nice views of city lights in the distance.
 Things took a turn as we moved into a stormy fog, where we were blown over by hurricane winds and pelting rain.
 It was so dense we couldn't see each others shining headtorches from 20 meters away, let alone the famously elusive summit.
 We ran to stay warm and eventually found it, taking a quick photo and running all the way back down before we froze.
 We were back in the van at 2:45am.